Manuscrpit should be submitted by click on the button here:

 Peer Review – All submissions are subject to editorial review.
 Typically, each manuscript is anonymously forwarded by the Editor to 4 Reviewers (at least 2).
 If the Editor receives conflicting or inconclusive revisions, the manuscript is always sent to 1 or 2 additional Reviewers before the Editor’s decision.
 If considered necessary by the Editor or by the Reviewers, statistical procedures included in the manuscript will be analyzed by a statistician.

-The International Braz J Urol contains six sections: Original Articles, Review Articles, Video Section, Radiology Page, Surgical Techniques and Challenging Clinical Cases.
-The articles should be written in Portuguese or English official orthography.
+The International Braz J Urol contains six sections: Review Articles, Original Articles, Video Section, Radiology Page and Surgical Techniques.
+The articles should be written in English only official orthography.

 Abbreviations should be avoided, and when necessary must be specified when first time mentioned.
 Unusual expressions may not be used.
 A list of abbreviations must be provided at the end of the manuscript.